fxfan/scala-with-cats-ja/src/pages/indexed-types/codata.md

 }
 ```

-The important detail is that we factor the state into two components.
+The key point is that we factor the state into two components.
-One represents where in the overall structure we are (inside the `head`, inside the `body`, or inside neither).
+`StructureState` represents where in the overall structure we are (inside the `head`, inside the `body`, or inside neither).
-The other represents whether we have a `title` element or not.
+`TitleState` represents the state when defining the elements inside the `head`, specifically whether we have a `title` element or not.
-We could certainly represent this with one state type variable, but I find the factored representation easier to work with.
+We could certainly represent this with one state type variable, but I find the factored representation both easier to work with and easier for other developers to understand.
+We can implement more complex protcols, such as those that can be represented by context-free or even context-sensitive grammars, using the same technique.

 Here's an example in use.